cimons/wordpressdocker/README.md

 # Download latest wordpress
 Follow the linkL https://wordpress.org/download/

-# Extract the wp-content folder since it contains themes and plugins in the path where docker-compose.yml file exists
+# Extract the wp-content folder
+It contains themes and plugins and should be extracted in the path where docker-compose.yml file exists

 # Docker compose-up
 docker-compose up -d